sammi-turner/NextJS-For-Beginners/posts/homepage.md

 ## Layout and Styling

 The posts grid is implemented using CSS Grid, creating a responsive layout that adapts to different screen sizes.
-On desktop views, posts appear in a two-column grid, while mobile devices display a single column for better readability.

 ```css
 .posts {